dtinit/data-transfer-project/Documentation/Publishing.md

 DTP uses [Semantic Versioning](https://semver.org/) for published packages.
 We also enforce [Conventional Commits](https://conventionalcommits.org/) on the `master` branch through the `.github/workflows/commitlint.yml` Github action, which lets us automatically calculate version numbers.

 Commitizen is a tool that supports automatically incrementing SemVer version numbers based on git commit history.
-Our usage of Commitizen is configured in `.cz.toml`, and is used in a Github action to automatically tag the new version in git.
+Our usage of Commitizen is configured in `.cz.toml`, and is used in a Github action to automatically tag the new version in git and publish to maven (per "automated publishing" section of this doc).

 ### Automated Publishing